Montivipera latifii

 Montivipera latifii, also known commonly as Latifi's viper, the Iranian valley viper, and the Lar Valley viper, is a species of venomous snake in the subfamily Viperinae of the family Viperidae.
-The species is endemic to Iran.
-There are no subspecies that are recognized as being valid.
+The species is endemic to northern Iran.

 Etymology

 The specific name, latifii, is in honor of Iranian herpetologist Mahmoud Latifi (1929–2005), who collected the holotype.

 Description

 For adult males of M. latifii, the maximum total length (including tail) is 78 cm; for females, 70 cm.